hilmanyusoh/big-data-engineering-with-python-2023/README.md

 ### Overview
-This project involves connecting the database with Cassandra and entering Quran data into the database. in order to analyze the data
+This project involves connecting the database with Cassandra and entering Quran data into the database in order to analyze the data

 -----